Łódź Ghetto: Ghetto policing

 To ensure no contact between the Jewish and non-Jewish populations of the city, two German Order Police battalions were assigned to patrol the perimeter of the ghetto, including the Reserve Police Battalion 101 from Hamburg.
-Within the ghetto, a Jewish Police force was created to ensure that no prisoners tried to escape.
+Within the ghetto, the Jewish Police force was created to ensure that no prisoners tried to escape.
 On 10 May 1940 orders went into effect prohibiting any commercial exchange between Jews and non-Jews in Łódź.
 By the new German decree, those caught outside the ghetto could be shot on sight.
 The contact with people who lived on the "Aryan" side was also impaired by the fact that Łódż had a 70,000-strong ethnic German minority loyal to the Nazis (the Volksdeutsche), making it impossible to bring food illegally.
 To keep outsiders out, rumours were also spread by Hitler's propaganda saying that the Jews were the carriers of infectious diseases.
 For the week of 16–22 June 1941 (the week Nazi Germany launched Operation Barbarossa), the Jews reported 206 deaths and two shootings of women near the barbed wire.
+On October 20, 1940 the central prison was opened in Czarnieckiego (Schneidergasse) 12-16.

 In other ghettos throughout Poland, thriving underground economies based on smuggling of food and manufactured goods developed between the ghettos and the outside world.
 In Łódź, however, this was practically impossible due to heavy security.
 The Jews were entirely dependent on the German authorities for food, medicine and other vital supplies.
 To exacerbate the situation, the only legal currency in the ghetto was a specially created ghetto currency.
 Faced with starvation, Jews traded their remaining possessions and savings for this scrip, thereby abetting the process by which they were dispossessed of their remaining belongings.

+On February 17, 1941, Ghetto Administrator Hans Biebow mandated that butter be delivered in special packaging to prevent black market trading by Polish smugglers.
+In the same month, demolition began on buildings along the ghetto's borders, including Ogrodowa, Północna, and Zgierska Streets, to create a so-called "sanitary protection zone" against typhus.
+Jewish labourers carried out the demolition, completed by August 1941.
+The area later became Old City Park.

+Despite the harsh conditions, cultural life persisted.
+On March 1, 1941, the ghetto’s Cultural Center officially opened at 3 Krawiecka Street, though performances had already begun earlier.
+It hosted concerts, theatre, literary evenings, and art exhibitions with Rumkowski frequently addressing residents there and even officiated mass weddings at its walls.

+On March 7, 1941, the first issue of Getto Zeitung, the ghetto’s official weekly magazine was published.
+It included regulations, news, and poetry, and was translated into German for the Criminal Police (Kripo).
+The paper ran for 18 issues, ending on September 21, 1941, due to a paper shortage.
+On April 13, 1941, Schutzpolizei commander Colonel Walter Keuck ordered that anyone attempting to enter the ghetto—or even throw objects over the fence—would be shot.